invpe/GridShell/Documentation/GIP/0011-ShellSync1.md

 - `Explorer` will render the `TELEMETRY` with it's `CHUNK`s allocaton for visualization/debugging purposes

- # What will stay fro the old telemetry ?
+ # What will stay from the old telemetry ?
 - Submitting write tasks

 - Server will still serve data from local storage for computation, visualization and API purposes while keeping Shell Sync in the processing pipeline.
 However i am targeting to move to serving data from Shell Sync in the next releases of Shell Sync.